mhdsameer720-maker/2025-Retail-Stores-Sales-Performance-Profitability-Suite/README.md

 * **Analytical Expressions:** Engineered advanced analytical calculations [Insert if applicable, e.g., DAX / Level of Detail (LOD) Expressions] to handle dynamic time intelligence (YTD/MTD tracking), rolling targets, and complex percentage-of-goal gauge visualizations.

 ---

-## 📬 Contact, Collaboration & Feedback
-This dashboard was engineered to demonstrate the balance between minimalist, professional UI design and rigorous business logic.
-If you would like to discuss the underlying data model, suggest architecture improvements, or review the schema design, feel free to open an issue or connect with me directly!